 “the most overlooked thing today in CBD product is nanotechnology.
-CBD Living is a company using nanotechnology to produce their entire product including the infused water we carry”
+CBD Living is a company using nanotechnology to produce their entire product including their infused water”

 What is nanotechnology in CBD?